No results were found...

 Email personalization allows you to send targeted content that is relevant to your subscribers.
 Increased relevance leads to better-performing email campaigns.

-You can make your emails personal by adding dynamic text snippets or by segmenting your subscribers based on information in their profile and then sending relevant content.
+You can personalize your emailsl by adding dynamic text snippets or content blocks that change based on information in each subscriber’s profile.

 Resy takes the idea of personalization to another level by using their Christmas campaign to look back on their customer’s journey with them so far.